-The consolidated financial statements include the accounts of Hilton, our wholly owned subsidiaries and entities in which we have a controlling financial interest, including variable interest entities ("VIEs") where we are the primary beneficiary.
+Our consolidated financial statements include the accounts of our wholly owned subsidiaries and entities in which we have a controlling financial interest, including variable interest entities ("VIEs") for which we are the primary beneficiary.
 Entities in which we have a controlling financial interest generally comprise majority owned real estate ownership and management enterprises.